 Before even thinking about your conversion rates, it is crucial you define exactly what a conversion is within your campaign, says CLEANCODED’s James Bregenzer.
 “This will give you the insight needed to confidently increase investment in what’s really working (and drop what’s not), and it makes the process of communicating successes to others much easier.”

 The team at DashThis emphasize how important this is to track.
 “The whole point of being active on social media for a business is, of course, to create brand awareness and social media engagement by reaching your consumers and qualified leads directly.
 At the end of the day though, what you want is for all your marketing efforts to pay off by converting your followers into revenue drivers.”
+This might not be an easy task as marketers would have to manage many business accounts every day.
+Nonetheless, experienced marketers would already know this, and might use browsers like clonbrowser, which allows multiple logins and many other tools, to ease the work.

 Return On Ad Spend (ROAS)